mdumke/tealeaf_exercises/blog/lesson 2.2.md

 Validations can check for the existence of attributes on the model-instance to be saved, or for their form or content.
 They can check if strings are long enough or fancy enough or conform to a certain pattern or if numbers are in a certain range.
 This can impose harsh restrictions on the form of the data that gets stored in the database.

 Another thing that validations do apart from potentially aborting a saving-process is generating error-messages.
 These can be Rails' default or custom messages.
-When validations for an attribute fail, the corresponding error message is saved 'on the model'.
+When validations for an attribute fail, the corresponding error message is saved **on the model**.
 Error messages can then be retrieved via `my_model.errors.full_messages`.
 While saving error messages on the model might seem a little strange at first, it makes a lot of sense when it comes to generating feedback for users.

 ## And back to the Presentation Layer: user feedback